How to respond to gig leads

 Marketplaces are becoming a primary resource for finding and securing services of all types, and entertainment is no exception.
 This means that making payments and creating online agreements is now an accepted alternative to paper contracts and physical signatures.
-This may be how you've always done business, but we've built our platform to streamline the process for you and your clients.
+That may be how you've always done business, but we've built our platform to streamline the process for you and your clients.
 If you have additional terms and conditions that need to be known for your bookings, you can include those with your quote right on our platform.
-When building a quote, just click "Add additional terms?" or save your terms in advance in the quote settings in your control panel.
+When building a quote, just click "Add additional terms?" or create saved quotes in advance with different terms and services.